 The amount that may be borrowed under the Credit Facility is the lower of (i) the revolving limit of \$7,500,000 (the "Revolving Line") and (ii) 80% of the Company's eligible accounts receivable plus an applicable non-formula amount consisting of \$2,000,000 of additional availability at close not based upon the Company's eligible accounts receivable, with such additional availability reducing by \$250,000 per quarter beginning with the quarter ending June 30, 2022.
 Borrowings on the Credit Facility are limited to \$5,000,000 until 80% of the Company's and its subsidiaries' customers are paying into a collection account or segregated governmental account with Comerica.
 The Revolving Line can also include, at the Company's option, credit card services with a sublimit of \$300,000.
 Borrowings on the Revolving Line are subject to an interest rate equal to prime plus 0.50%, with prime being the greater of (x) Comerica's stated prime rate or (y) the sum of (A) the daily adjusting LIBOR rate plus (B) 2.5% per annum.
-The Company is also required to pay an unused facility endurely in arrears in an amount equal to 0.25% per annum on the average unused but available portion of the Revolving Line for such quarter.
+The Company is also required to pay an unused facility fee quarterly in arrears in an amount equal to 0.25% per annum on the average unused but available portion of the Revolving Line for such quarter.
 See Note 17, Revolving Line of Credit, for more details.
 Comerica has a first priority security interest in substantially all of the Company's and its subsidiaries' assets.
-As of May 1, 2023 the Company owed \$2.1 million on the line of credit and had approximately \$2.2 million available to borrow on the line.
+As of August 1, 2023 the Company owed \$1.0 million on the line of credit and had approximately \$3.4 million available to borrow on the line.
+The Company intends to make two additional monthly payments of \$0.5 million to have the line of credit paid in full by September 30, 2023.